urastogi885/a-star-turtlebot/README.md

 - Phase-3: Implementation of A* on a differential-drive robot
 - Phase-4: Implementation of A* on Turtlebot using ROS

 Phases 1 and 2 have been implemented on another [repository](https://github.com/urastogi885/a-star-robot).
-A sample output for can be found [here](https://github.com/urastogi885/a-star-turtlebot#phase3-output)
+A sample output for phase-3 of the project can be found [here](https://github.com/urastogi885/a-star-turtlebot#phase3-output)

 ## Authors